 Krystle is a speech language pathologist and assistive technology specialist with experience working with pediatrics and adults.
 She is a certified member of American Speech-Language-Hearing Association (ASHA), is licensed in the state of California, and holds a certification as an Assistive Technology Professional from Rehabilitation Engineering and Assistive Technology Society of North America (RESNA).
 Krystle graduated from San Francisco State University with her Masters of Science Degree in 2013 with a specialization in Augmentative and Alternative Communication (AAC).

 Krystle believes in a holistic approach to treating a client and involving family as much as possible.
 Krystle dedicated to furthering her knowledge and regularly attends conferences to continue her education.
 She values evidence based practice and utilizing the best therapeutic strategies to meet the needs of her clients.
 Krystle is very passionate about serving individuals with Complex Communication Needs (CCN).

-At Something to Say we are trained in Augmentative Alternative Communication (AAC), The Hanen Center's 'It Takes Two to Talk' program for preschool children with language delays, PROMPT, basic American Sign Language (ASL) and PECS.
+At Something to Say we are trained in Augmentative Alternative Communication (AAC), The Hanen Center's 'It Takes Two to Talk' program for children with language delays, and Hanen Center's 'More Than Words' program for social communication and play skills, PROMPT, DDTC and basic American Sign Language (ASL).

-Our AAC program training includes but is not limited to Avaz, CoughDrop, Communicator 5, Grid 3, LAMP Words for Life, PODD, TouchChat and Unity.
+Our AAC program training includes but is not limited to Avaz, CoughDrop, Communicator 5, Grid 3, LAMP Words for Life, PODD, TouchChat, WordPower, Mind Express, and Unity.
 We regularly attend continuing education conferences and training programs to learn and implement best practices, methods, and new technologies.